-The Bank identifies, evaluates and manages its reputational risk, seeking to avoid transactions and activities that might cause reputational risk in the view of the Bank's customers, legal authorities and other stakeholders.
-Training of employees is held with the aim of raising awareness about reputational risk throughout the Bank and encouraging all employees to fulfil their applicable duties and responsibilities.
-In order to ensure efficient management of reputational risk throughout the Bank, the Bank monitors the Bank's reputation and seeks to protect its reputational risk through a methodical approach, taking necessary precautions before reputational risk occurs.
+The Bank manages its reputational risk by trying to avoid transactions and activities that might negatively impact the views of legal authorities, the Bank's customers and other market participants.
+The Bank seeks to support transactions and activities that benefit society and the natural environment.
+In this context, the Bank provides its employees with training aimed at raising their awareness of reputational risk throughout the Bank and also encourages its employees to fulfil their applicable duties and responsibilities.

-This methodical approach includes regularly reviewing and updating its map of reputational risks that it faces and the set of action plans to mitigate these risks.
-The Bank defines key risk indicators for each risk factor in order to monitor the strength of the risk mitigation procedures, including identifying the risks and risk factors from various perspectives, including customer-centeredness, workplace, ethics and citizenship, finances and leadership.
-Efforts carried out to this end include: (a) monitoring the media, the press and social media platforms with respect to the Bank's reputation, conducting a regular reputation analysis and managing potential impacts, (b) ensuring continued awareness of compliance with laws, corporate standards, codes of conduct and best practices and (c) developing of processes that support the management of IT/information security and IT-related risks.
+In order to ensure efficient management of reputational risk throughout the Bank, the Bank aims to preserve and improve its customers' opinions of the Bank and to minimize any adverse impact upon the environment.
+Efforts carried out to this end include: (a) monitoring the media, press and social media platforms to ensure that no issue arises that could damage the Bank's reputation, (b) managing potential impacts to the Bank's reputation, (c) ensuring that the Bank's activities are in compliance with Applicable Laws and corporate standards and (d) developing processes that support the management of information security and IT-related risks.